MarisaMiller/nifa-crown-rust/README.md

 6. Run kWIP using the kwip.sh script in analysis/kWIP.
 I have an installation of kWIP in my scripts directory, but you will need to install yourself.
 Plot results with the img_mod_from_original.R script.
 7. Contamination assessment with vcfR
 8. Annotate variants using Annovar with the annotate_variants.sh script in analysis/snp_calling/variant_annotation/
-9. Perform DAPC analysis with the dapc_script.R script in analysis/dapc_poppr/adegenet_dapc_analysis/
+9. Perform DAPC analysis and generate phylogenetic tree with the dapc_script.R script in analysis/dapc_poppr/adegenet_dapc_analysis/
 10. LD analysis with poppr
 11. Population genomic analyses with PopGenome